America's Historic Towns and Oldest Places

 Cooperstown (estimated population of 1,765) is a village in central New York State, at the southern tip of Otsego Lake.
 Know as the "home of baseball".
 A must-visit for lovers of America's pastime.
 It’s known for the National Baseball Hall of Fame and Museum with its interactive exhibits, artifacts and Plaque Gallery.
 Also home to the historic Double Day baseball field as well as the very popular Dreams Park.
 Cooperstown is not just for baseball lovers.
 You can visit The Farmers’ Museum that depicts 19th-century farm life, and includes craft demonstrations and a hand-carved carousel.
 The Fenimore Art Museum features American fine art and folk art plus a garden with lake views.
 There is also the oldest covered bridge in America, the Fly Creek Cider Mill & Orchard, the Cooperstown & Charlotte Valley Railroad and so much more.
 Architectural Digest named Cooperstown one of 'The 25 Best Small Towns in America'.

-Gettysburg (estimated population of 7,720 ) is a borough and town in the U.S. state of Pennsylvania.
+Gettysburg (estimated population of 7,720 ) is a town in Pennsylvania.
 Gettysburg is steeped in the history of the Civil War.
 In 1761, one of these early settlers, Samuel Gettys, established a tavern in the area.
-Just twenty-five years later, his son James had laid out a town of 210 lots with a central town square on the land surrounding the tavern.
+Twenty-five years later, his son James had laid out a town of 210 lots with a central town square on the land surrounding the tavern.
 It’s known for Gettysburg National Battlefield, site of a turning point in the Civil War, now part of Gettysburg National Military Park.
-The park also includes the Gettysburg Museum and Visitor Center, displaying Civil War artifacts, and Gettysburg National Cemetery, where a memorial marks the site of Abraham Lincoln’s 1863 Gettysburg Address.
-Gettysburg is one of the USA's most iconic historic destinations.
+51,000 union and Confederate soldiers died here in July 1863 during the three-day battle at Gettysburg, the bloodiest conflict of the Civil War.
+The park includes the Gettysburg Museum and Visitor Center, displaying Civil War artifacts, and Gettysburg National Cemetery, where a memorial marks the site of Abraham Lincoln’s 1863 Gettysburg Address.
+Gettysburg is one of USA's most iconic historic destinations.
 Smithsonian Magazine named Gettysburg America's best small town to visit.

 New Hope (estimated population of 2,527 ) is a town in eastern Pennsylvania.
 It lies on rolling hills that climb from the west bank of the Delaware River about thirty-five miles north of Philadelphia.
 The decor of Parry Mansion reflects the different generations who lived there from the late 18th century onward.
 Nearby, Cintra is a distinctive 1800s mansion.
 New Hope Arts Center exhibits works by regional artists.
 Vintage trains run along the New Hope and Ivyland Railroad to nearby Lahaska.
 Delaware Canal State Park features an extended trail along the Delaware River.
 New Hope won second place in a nationwide competition for the best small town in the Northeast.
 The Best Small Town in the Northeast competition was part of USA Today's "10 Best" contest series.
 More than one hundred buildings in New Hope are over one hundred year old and many of the original buildings from the mid-1700’s have been preserved.
 Today, New Hope has the image of a tourist town with a heritage profound in its roots in theater, art and the antiques trade.